alantippins/agentic-ux-patterns/README.md

 - Action: Ask, “What would the user delegate if they could wave a wand?”

 🔍 Example: Linear for Agents
-Agents are treated like collaborators and can be assigned to issues, commenting, and submitting pull requests.
+Linear is exploring agent collaboration, enabling agents to be assigned to issues and suggest actions like PRs.
 The interface centers on outcomes, not steps.

 ### 2. Clarify intent before acting (Adapted)
 Rule: Agents need enough context to understand what the user means before acting.